jkibe/recipes/content/recipes/brioche/index.md

 Knead the dough on low speed for four minutes, until the mixture is homogeneous.
 Then increase the speed a notch and knead for a further six minutes.
 Add the butter and mix for another five minutes

-Roughly shape the dough into a taught ball.
+Roughly shape the dough into a taut ball.
 Transfer the dough to a lightly greased airtight container.
 Let it rise at room temperature for 30 minutes, then transfer it to the refrigerator to rise for a further 12 to 18 hours.
 This is good to do overnight.

 After the bulk fermentation, remove the dough from the refrigerator.

 #### Easy brioche

 Divide the dough into nine equal portions.
-Shape them into balls, tucking the dough under while turning to create a taught surface.
+Shape them into balls, tucking the dough under while turning to create a taut surface.
 Arrange the portions of dough in an alternating pattern in a high-sided baking dish.

 ![Shaped brioche](shaped.jpg)